balupton/plant-vs-animal-products/README.md

 # A definitive comparison of plant vs animal products

-For those raising questions about the comparison between plant products and animal products (as you should! always important to make informed decisions), here is the criteria I used:
+For those raising questions about the comparison between plant products and animal products (as you should! always important to make informed decisions), here is the criteria I used.

+For those wanting to share this listing, this short and permanent link is available: `http://balupton.com/v`

 ## Goal